The Faustian Pact

 North-South dominance works when the environment can be assumed to be symmetrical to North’s assumptions about it.
 As the variety of actual demands on the organization increase, making this assumption increasingly less valid, it is useful to distinguish the faustian pact.
 This pact arises when the individuals at the ‘Easterly’ edge of the organization present what they are doing as if they are complying with North-South strictures in order to cut themselves some slack within which to do what is actually needed East-West (and perhaps also to protect their personal stake in the way they do their jobs).

-East-West dominance requires horizontally networked forms of organization that can hold ‘the edge’ accountable for the way it uses the resources of the supporting organization, but in relation to the way West’s know-how is used to respond to the particular demands arising in the East.
-This contrasts with the hierarchical forms of control associated with North-South dominance.
-What is at stake is the performativity of what is done in relation to the different demands at the edge, rather than the performance of what is done against centrally (symmetrically) defined criteria.
-It is not that hierarchy isn’t still necessary, but rather that it has to be pragmatically rather than universally defined.
+What is at stake in East-West dominance is the performativity of what is done in relation to the different asymmetric demands emerging at the edge within customers’ contexts-of-use.
+This replaces the North-South dominant focus on the performance of what is done against centrally (symmetrically) defined criteria.
+It is not that hierarchy isn’t still necessary, but that it has to be shaped by each variation in a customer’s pragmatics-of-use rather than defined universally in terms of averages.
 That’s where asymmetric design is needed.